dotnet/runtime/CONTRIBUTING.md

 * **DON'T** commit code that you didn't write.
 If you find code that you think is a good fit to add to .NET Core, file an issue and start a discussion before proceeding.
 * **DON'T** submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.
 * **DON'T** add API additions without filing an issue and discussing with us first.
 See [API Review Process](docs/project/api-review-process.md).
+* **DON'T** squash commits into the existing commits that are sent out in PR.
+All the changes done as part of addressing the review feedback should be part of separate commits that are pushed on top of existing commits out for review.
+This helps reviewers to review the incremental changes instead of reviewing all the changes submitted in the PR.

 ### Breaking Changes